 What is Fatigue?

-Fatigue is a common symptom experienced by individuals with various neurological conditions.
+neurological conditions.
 It is characterized by an overwhelming sense of tiredness, lack of energy, and exhaustion that is not relieved by rest.
 Fatigue can significantly impact the quality of life, limiting one's ability to perform daily activities or engage in social interactions.

 Causes of Fatigue in Neurological Conditions

-Multiple Sclerosis (MS): Fatigue in MS is often due to the body's increased effort to compensate for nerve damage.
+There are multiple potential causes of fatigue in the context of neurocare: Multiple Sclerosis (MS): Fatigue in MS is often due to the body's increased effort to compensate for nerve damage.

 Parkinson's Disease: Dopamine deficiency can lead to both physical and mental fatigue.